LOGO-InternGroup-01-1

 • Conduct market research.
 Learning how top professionals and firms in your field use technology to their advantage is an excellent place to start developing your own digital fluency.
 Follow your professional mentors on platforms like Twitter and Medium, and even reach out directly to ask what types of skills they’ve found most essential to their success in the field.

-It might seem silly to include your digital skills on your CV, considering how absolutely essential they are.
+It might seem silly to include your digital skills on your CV, considering how essential they are.
 However, not everyone in the workforce possesses digital fluency, and therefore your ability to solve problems with the most up-to-date technologies stands out on an application.

 If you’re fluent in a coding language, that should be front and center in the “skills” section of your CV.
 Have you built your own website?
 Started a blog?
 Gained a social media following?
 Do you have your own podcast?
 How about SEO skills?
 Any and all of those should be on job applications, whether they’re related to a full-time role or not.